End of document------

 Several years ago, A. Wiles proved it using a long detailed series of equations based on the Taniyama-Shimura conjecture that every elliptic equation must be modular.

-Fermat's alleged proof could never have been based on these concepts as they were unknown until hundreds of years later.
+Fermat's proof could never have been based on these concepts as they were unknown until hundreds of years later.

-This paper introduces two new terms "Replica" and "Transunique":
+This paper introduces two new terms "Replica" and "Transunique".

-"Replica" to represent the infinite power mathematical sequence of each Integer; Z^N is the Nth Replica of integer 'Z'.
+"Replica" represents the infinite power mathematical sequence of each Integer;

-and only a Replica had a LOG that was "Transunique" to signify the unique combination of its infinite Transcendental LOG with the Replica base integer factors.
+to signify the unique combination of its infinite Transcendental LOG with the Replica base integer factors as this paper illustrates.

-Replicas are formally defined for all Integers:
+Replicas are formally defined for all Positive Integers:

 As integer 'J' goes from 2 to infinity, each 'J^N' is a Replica value of the sequence as 'N' goes from 2 to infinity.

-The Replica sequence of the base integer 'J' is "J^2, J^3, J^4, J^5, ... , J^N" as N goes to infinity.
+The Replica sequence of the base integer 'J' is "J^2, J^3, J^4, J^5, ... , J^N" as N goes to infinity; while its Logs would be modular 'N'.

 The power 'N' is an "Index or position" of the Replica sequence that has a value of 'J' to the Nth power.